Safeya-Yasien/cutomer-management-react-node/client/README.md

 # how to convert mongo timestamp to last update such as "a few seconds ago"

+# how to add search functionality in customers page

+- i use react context to share the searchBar state to display the result of search in component list which in outlet

+# why i use react context

+- because searchBar component which contain form and input its' separate component
+  - MainlLayout contain header
+    - Header - SearchBar
+      so i use react context to share the searchBar state to display the result of search in component list which in outlet so i use context to save the search term and write also search function inside context to use it in other component to get the customers which match the search term

+# how i integrate with submit form in search bar and fetch data in useSearchQuery

+- by using should Search which we will make it true when the user submit the form
+- then we will use useSearchQuery to fetch the data
+- after fetch data we wil set the searchTerm to empty string and set the shouldSearch to false to stop search
+- then we have filtered customers then display them in Customer List using useSearchQuery

+# error when using onSuccess function in useSearchQuery

+- i found that in v5 they removed the onSuccess function from useQuery so i need to use meta to handle the success
+- all what you need to use meta:{onSuccess:()=>{}} instead of onSuccess:()=>{} directly

+# how to handle search when the user enter nay char the function works

+- useDebounce function to debounce the search function
+- we will wait about 500 ms to search
+- i use https://usehooks.com/usedebounce library to handle the debounce

 # add logic to actions

 - add view action ✔️